Glue42/docs/docs/getting-started/02_how-to/02_rebrand-glue42/01_overview/rebrand-glue42-overview.md

 ## Overview

-Rebranding the [**Glue42 Enterprise**](https://glue42.com/enterprise/) UI and customizing its functionalities enables it to be suited to specific client needs and requirements.
-In many cases clients use [**Glue42 Enterprise**](https://glue42.com/enterprise/) as the foundation for their internal desktop integration platform, tweaking its UI elements and adjusting its functionalities to satisfy the business demands and preferences of their organization.
-Some of the modifiable features include:
+[**Glue42 Enterprise**](https://glue42.com/enterprise/) is highly customizable, both visually and functionally.
+In many cases, clients adopt [**Glue42 Enterprise**](https://glue42.com/enterprise/) as the foundation for their internal desktop integration platform, tweaking the visual elements and adjusting its features to satisfy their own business demands and preferences.
+Some of the modifiable elements include:

 - all configuration files;
 - images, icons, branding texts and more;